Disclaimer: I do not own Dragonball Z. Period, dot, end of statement.

 "Who the hell are you?"
 Gohan demanded.
 "Why did you lock me up in here?"

-Babadi and the tall red man stood over Gohan's unconscious body.
-"Master Babadi," the giant rumbled, "is this Saiyan really worth so much?
+Babidi and the tall red man stood over Gohan's unconscious body.
+"Master Babidi," the giant rumbled, "is this Saiyan really worth so much?
 His heart is unusually pure."

 The Majin laughed.
 "His heart?
 Oh yes, it's pure, no question about that.
 But his mind, Dabura, look into his mind!
 There's a large piece in there that's practically overflowing with negative emotions.
 How interesting that he's been able to keep it from overcoming him and infecting his pure heart.
 How fortunate for us!"